 Sites can back up the current global and CLE config sets as few or as many times as they deem useful.
-Cray recommends backing up the config sets at these software installation/configuration milestones.
+Cray recommends backing up the config sets at these software installation/configuration milestones, which correspond to the suggested milestones for making a snapshot.
+It is good practice to make a snapshot and back up the config set at the same time to keep them in sync.
+Cray also recommends naming the snapshot and config set backup using the same suffix and date/time stamp, which helps administrators identify which snapshot and backup pairs belong together.

-In the example commands below, replace suffix with a unique suffix to distinguish among snapshots.
-Here are suggested suffixes:
+In the example commands below, replace suffix with a unique suffix to distinguish among config set backups.
+Here is a list of suggested suffixes and their associated milestones.